 OK, I hope these six platforms will keep you busy for the time being.
 It might be worth trying each one out to see which gives you the best results.

 I will update this post in the future when I find more great sites to add to the list.

 If you happen to know of a website that you think should be added to the list above, please click here and let me know about it.

 Here are some other posts I recommend you check out related to eBook writing and publishing:

-Happy blogging and eBook writing folks, enjoy the rest of your week – Fabrizio.
+Happy blogging and eBook writing folks – Fabrizio.